Purchase Order Process Steps

 In today’s world, communication happens at the speed of light.
 Orders are made in passing over the phone, via email, and even through texting.
 Foregoing formal confirmation of an order means that you or your vendor may forget important order details.

-Some institutions do not require a purchase order for certain items.
-We’ll illustrate using the requirements of a small private university which are listed on its website.
+Some institutions do not require a purchase order for specific items.
+We’ll illustrate using the requirements of a small private university listed on its website.
 POs are not required for the following expenses:

 - Interdepartmental charges (bookstore, print room, etc.).
 These charges are billed monthly instead.

 - The reimbursement of travel expenses.
-A check request form is used instead.
+The institution uses a check request form instead.